Calendar

 optic-wall-emil-lukas

 One of the newest public art projects to be introduced to the SouthSide is the rotating sculpture space at SteelStacks.
-Located in front of the St. Luke’s Visitor Center, this dedicated space features a large-scale sculpture that changes annually, highlighting the work of artists and sculptors throughout the region.
+Located in front of the Bethlehem Visitor Center presented by Lehigh Valley Health Network, this dedicated space features a large-scale sculpture that changes annually, highlighting the work of artists and sculptors throughout the region.
 The sculpture base was installed and paid for by The Redevelopment Authority of the City of Bethlehem.
 Nationally renowned sculptor and 2017 Linny Award winner Emil Lukas was the first Sculptor-in-Residence to loan ArtsQuest a piece in Fall 2017.
 “Optic Wall” offers spectators a fresh perspective on their surroundings through its incredible multi-dimensional views.

 Virginia Abbott: Blue Herons on the Bethlehem Greenway (2011-Present)